Giannilac/Nova/README.md

 # Nova
-PaxOS 8 is the latest version of PaxOS, a lightweight operating system for PaxoPhones.
+NovaOS1 is the latest version of NovaOS, a lightweight operating system for NovaPhones.

 Build Instructions
 Linux